mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 So I decided to switch to something open source and open standards, and I settled on ZFS.

+## Why TrueNAS?

+There are only two options.

+- Proxmox: I'm already familiar with it, but it's much more focused on virtual machine management than acting as a storage server.
+I wanted an OS dedicated to storage.
+- Unraid: Looks nice, but I wanted an open-source solution.

+That left TrueNAS (formerly known as FreeNAS).

+TrueNAS uses ZFS, which is a whole other technology.
+I had no experience with ZFS, but it seems like cool technology optimized for large disks.

 ## How I chose parts

+### Motherboard

+The first decision was motherboard size.
+My Synology DS412+ was nice and compact, and I liked that form factor.
+I've never built a computer with a mini-ITX motherboard before, so I figured this would be a good opportunity.

+I chose the ASUS Prime A320I-K AM4 AMD A320 for a few reasons:

+- It has four SATA ports, which would allow me to connect four disks directly to the motherboard.
+-

+I also looked at the B450, which was very similar, but it was almost twice the price, and the main advantage seemed to be better overclocking support, which I didn't need.

+{{<notice type="danger">}}

+**Warning**: I regret this choice of motherboard.
+See more discussion below (TODO: link).

+{{</notice>}}

 ### CPU